 - Gel shots can be used to lubricate your knee joint, providing some added cushion that you’ve lost.
 This is not a long term solution as the effects, if any, wane quickly.

 - Joint replacement surgery where a surgeon removes your damaged joint and replaces it with plastic and metal parts.
 Just like any surgery, this procedure is invasive, costly, and has risks with no guarantee that the replacement will be successful.
 Additionally, the recovery time can be anywhere from a few weeks to a few months, with regular physical therapy.

-What About Stem Cells Treatment for Osteoarthritis?
+What About Cellular Treatment for Osteoarthritis?

 This treatment is all-natural, there is no recovery time, and no dangerous pain killers are required.

 Why Choose Regenerative Cell care as Your First Line of Defense

 Stem cell treatment for OA may be a good option for you if you’re dealing with the symptoms of OA and are having a hard time maintaining the active and pain-free lifestyle that you desire.
 If you’ve been told that your only options for dealing with your diagnosis are to manage your symptoms with pain medications or resort to invasive surgery, it would be beneficial to look into the regenerative medicine as a safer, more natural alternative that just may be more effective than any other treatment method out there.